anywhereFitness07/back-end/README.md

 POST - Add new class : /api/classes Send all field values except class_id and current_clients

+PUT - Update an existing class:  /api/classes Send all field values whether they are being updated or not

 DELETE - Remove a class: /api/classes/:class_id Include class_id in URL parameters

 **RESERVATIONS**